ADMINISTRATION:

 Rock musician.
 Although born in Manchester on 11th April 1958,

-Adamson grew up in Crossgates (near Dunfermline in Fife), he
+Adamson grew up in Crossgates (near Dunfermline in Fife), he was

-inspector and form his first band, "Tattoo".
+and form his first band, "Tattoo".
+This soon evolved into punk-pop

-with the pressures of success, and disappeared temporarily halfway
+the pressures of success, and disappeared temporarily halfway

 through recording sessions for The Skids' debut album, Scared